my1396/SSR-Spatial-Interpolation/README.md

 This repository provides codes for a spatial interpolation application in a Surface Solar Radiation dataset GEBA in the paper "Machine learning techniques for spatial interpolation of solar radiation observations".

 # Running the codes
-The project mainly include four R scripts.
+The project mainly include the following:

+* Four R scripts.

 | File                     | Description                           |